Getting started with Mapper¶

 giotto-tda’s implementation of the Mapper

-If you are looking at a static version of this notebook and would like to run its contents, head over to github.
+If you are looking at a static version of this notebook and would like to run its contents, head over to GitHub and download the source.

 Generate and visualise data¶